-For Linux and Mac users, Log in to Uppmax in a way so that the generated graphics are exported via the network to your screen.
+• Log in to Uppmax in a way so that the generated graphics are exported via the network to your screen.
 Login in to Uppmax with X-forwarding enabled.
 This will allow any graphical interface that you start on your compute node to be exported to your computer.